jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 to encourage people to talk about it on social media!

 That's it!
 Congratulations on making a new release of JupyterHub!

+### Extra step - release a documentation release

+It is common that documentation changes are made shortly after a new release.
+To handle this, we often create a documentation release a few days after a major release.

+To do this, confirm that all changes to the documentation are merged into master, then create a new tag with the same release name and `-doc` appended to the end.
+Create a GitHub release with the new tag and a description that points to the original release description.
+Finally, set our ReadTheDocs settings to point users to the new `-doc` tag by default instead of `latest`.